ONE Sports PowerPlay Blog

 In some cases, players coming from a country outside North America that has a tax treaty with Canada or the U.S. could potentially remain a resident of that foreign country if they have substantial ties there; this tax filing position could result in significant tax savings.

-At ONE Sports + Entertainment Group, our Concierge Service works with the player's accountant to conduct an analysis to determine which residency status is more tax preferential, and to identify the actions a player may be required to take, in order to solidify this tax position.
+At One Sports, our Concierge Service works with the player's accountant to conduct an analysis to determine which residency status is more tax preferential, and to identify the actions a player may be required to take, in order to solidify this tax position.
 On the matter of tax residency, the agent fee paid by a U.S. tax resident is likely tax deductible, while an agent fee paid by a Canadian tax resident is not.

 Tax planning for a signing bonus